syncfusion-content/maui-docs/MAUI/TimePicker/time-restriction.md

 ## Maximum Time

-The time picker provides an option to restrict the selection of time items by using the [MaximumTime]() property in [SfTimePicker](), and you cannot select the times beyond the maximum time range.The `MaximumTime` value has to be higher than the `MinimumTime` value.When you set maximum time as timespan only hour and minute gets considered.
+The time picker provides an option to restrict the selection of time items using the [MaximumTime]()property.
+This ensures that times beyond the specified minimum time range cannot be selected.
+The `MaximumTime` value must be higher than the `MinimumTime` value.
+When setting the minimum time, only the hour and minute components are considered.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}